 Wash the cap and the face electrodes.
 After washing the corrugator electrodes, dry them and reattach them to the ampliﬁer and place them neatly between the monitor and eye tracker.

 Turn off the ampliﬁer.
+This step is extremely important, as it may burn out if left on overnight.

 Make sure the place is clean and tidy.